sebmart/NYC-timing/README.md

 - src/LP_tools/load_constraints.jl: contained functions to load Manhattan and taxi data into memory.
 Now only used to load Manhattan (all data loading handled by data_handling.jl)
 - src/LP_tools/manhattan.jl: copied from TaxiSimulation with a couple of additions (like ability to create an empty Manhattan object)
 - src/LP_tools/parallel_tools.jl: helper functions for parallelized operations (shortest path computations)
 - src/LP_tools/preprocess.jl: clustering of data.
-Deprecated.
-- src/LP_tools/runTest.jl: error computations.
-Semi-deprecated by data_handling.jl
+Deprecated but kept because of potential usefulness.
 - src/LP_tools/shortestpath.jl: copied from TaxiSimulation

 #### Metropolis
-- test/fast_LP_test.jl: wrapper function calls fast_LP on metropolis
+- test/fast_LP_test.jl: wrapper function calls fast_LP on metropolis. fast_LP has changed a lot since this was last updated, so a fair amount of work needs to be done to make this work again.
+On the plus side, this will mostly require listing appropriate parameters
 - test/loadMetropolis.jl: used to generate different metropolises, synthetic data
 - test/metropolis_intro.jl: loads dependencies for metropolis